crcnum4/MPERN-Gateway/README.md

 ## Purpose

-<p>This repo is part of a larger project related to a Blog application using a MPERN Microservice Architecture for the bigger pictuer please refer to the main [repo](https://github.com/crcnum4/MPERN-MS)</p>
+<p>This repo is part of a larger project related to a Blog application using a MPERN Microservice Architecture for the bigger picture please refer to the main [repo](https://github.com/crcnum4/MPERN-MS)</p>

 ## Service Details